amitmerchant1990/electron-markdownify/README.md

 ## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) latest installable version of Markdownify for Windows, Darwin and Linux.
+You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) latest installable version of Markdownify for Windows, macOS and Linux.

 ## Credits